-Crossdresser 101 is dedicated to the beginning crossdresser, and I have created their own seperate page.
+Crossdresser 101 is dedicated to the beginning crossdresser, and I have created their own separate page.
 Crossdresser 101 is the theme for this page aimed at the crossdresser just getting started with little or no knowledge of crossdressing.

 Although they may have been curious about dressing up as a woman have never fully dressed as one.
 The information on this Crossdresser 101 page is intended to get the beginning crossdresser started the right way avoiding problems by addressing them up front.

 Crossdresser 101 covers hair, makeup, and clothing are the most obvious differences between the male and female forms.
 Hair is typically accomplished by buying a woman’s wig along with women’s makeup and be accomplished quickly if you know what to buy.
 Experimenting is one approach but very costly using the trial-and-error system which I did years ago.
 In this day and age, it is far less expensive to go to a crossdresser makeover service that can show you the proper cosmetics to match your skin tone.
 Some offer wig advice also or you can schedule a private appointment at a wig salon.

 BUYING WOMEN’S CLOTHING